drsamitha/WinSecurityProject/README.md

 python security_project.py
 ```
 ## License
-This project is licensed under the [MIT] - see the LICENSE.md file for details.
+This project is licensed under the MIT